 Probably the biggest question of all has been how do we find answers to these questions without paying someone an exorbitant fee or commission?

-When I heard about a free portfolio checkup through Personal Capital that several of my blogger buddies had already taken advantage of, I decided to give it a shot.
+When I heard about a free stock portfolio tracker + checkup through Personal Capital that several of my blogger buddies had already taken advantage of, I decided to give it a shot.
 I knew that the only thing I had to lose was a few hours of my time.
 What I did not know is the vast amount of specific, actionable information I had to gain.
 Here’s what Personal Capital has done for us:

 Portfolio Checkup Stat #1: Aggregate Your Accounts and Add Up Your Net Worth for an Eagle Eye View